The Advantages and Disadvantages of an Intranet

 6. Provides Organizational Clarity

-Starting a new job at a large company can be like entering a labyrinth.
-With countless departments, teams, and individuals, understanding where you fit within the complex organizational structure can feel overwhelming.
-A well-designed intranet acts as a compass and map, guiding new employees through this intricate landscape.
+Starting a new job at a large company can be very overwhelming.
+With countless departments, teams, and individuals, it can be confusing and scary to understand where you fit within the complex organizational structure.
+Fortunately, a well-designed company intranet acts as a compass and map, guiding new employees through this intricate landscape.

 Beyond simply listing names and titles, a company directory within the intranet can be enriched with detailed profiles for each employee.
 These profiles might include contact information, areas of expertise, project involvement, and even personal interests.
 This fosters a sense of connection and community, enabling new employees to put faces to names and learn about their colleagues’ backgrounds.